dustin-archive/hyperapp-starterkit/README.md

 ### Router

-Minimal hash router.
+> Minimal hash router.

+Routers are great!
+This one is extra simple and comes with paths and query strings only!
+Use this router to get a simple SPA up and running.
+This router doesn't come with anything fancy and you have to create the router view yourself.
+You can't get more barebones than this.

 #### Router Installation

-Installing the router is very easy and follows the usual patterns.
+Installing the router is easy and follows the usual patterns.
 The `init` action optionally accepts a callback that passes in the current router state object.
 This example contains everything you need to install the router.